BEEMB/Arduino-SD-Card-Chip-Breakout/README.md

 - User-friendly serial menu system

 ## 🎥 Video Tutorial
-Watch the complete build and demo on YouTube: [Link to your video](https://youtu.be/SjTzZg8oAno)
+Watch the complete build and demo on YouTube: [Full tutorial](https://youtu.be/SjTzZg8oAno)

 ## 🤝 Contributing
 Feel free to fork, modify, and submit pull requests.
 Issues and feature requests are welcome!